 - 1 tablespoon golden syrup (or light corn syrup)

 - 2 eggs

-- Add golden syrup and stir in with a knife.
-Then rub into the flour.
+- Add syrup and stir in with a knife.

 - Beat eggs and add milk and water.

-- Pour mixture into a jug with a pouring spot.
+- Pour batter into a jug with a pouring spout.

 - Grease and then heat a heavy-bottomed frying pan.

 - Pour mixture into pancakes of about 8cm in diameter.